claranet/terraform-datadog-integrations/cloud/gcp/README.md

-# CLOUD GCP DataDog integration
+# CLOUD GCP DataDog integrations

 ## How to use this module